Coalgebraic Satisfiability Checking for Arithmetic $\mu$-Calculi: Tracking Automata and Model Checking Games

-\begin{lem}[\cite{Martin75,EmersonJutla91}] Parity games are history-free determined, that is, every node is won by (exactly) one of the two players, and then there is a history-free strategy that wins the node for the respective player. \end{lem}
+\begin{lem}[History-free determinacy~\cite{Martin75,EmersonJutla91}] Parity games are history-free determined, that is, every position is won by (exactly) one of the two players, and then there is a history-free strategy that wins the position for the respective player. \end{lem}